Wind energy and its issues.

 2.2.4) The visual impact

-Many associations or individuals vituperated against the installation of wind turbines near their home.
+Many associations and private vituperated against the wind near implantation of home.
 The argument is simple and constant but rarely justified: "It's ugly, it makes noise!
 Leave us alone! ".

 It is noted that the biggest anti-wind Association (ventdecolère) held by retired EdF is probably not a coincidence!